ropensci/riem/README.md

 Get measures for one station
 ============================

+Possible variables are

+-   station: three or four character site identifier

+-   valid: timestamp of the observation

+-   tmpf: Air Temperature in Fahrenheit, typically @ 2 meters

+-   dwpf: Dew Point Temperature in Fahrenheit, typically @ 2 meters

+-   relh: Relative Humidity in

+-   drct: Wind Direction in degrees from north

+-   sknt: Wind Speed in knots

+-   p01i: One hour precipitation for the period from the observation time to the time of the previous hourly precipitation reset.
+This varies slightly by site.
+Values are in inches.
+This value may or may not contain frozen precipitation melted by some device on the sensor or estimated by some other means.
+Unfortunately, we do not know of an authoritative database denoting which station has which sensor.

+-   alti: Pressure altimeter in inches

+-   mslp: Sea Level Pressure in millibar

+-   vsby: Visibility in miles

+-   gust: Wind Gust in knots

+-   skyc1: Sky Level 1 Coverage

+-   skyc2: Sky Level 2 Coverage

+-   skyc3: Sky Level 3 Coverage

+-   skyc4: Sky Level 4 Coverage

+-   skyl1: Sky Level 1 Altitude in feet

+-   skyl2: Sky Level 2 Altitude in feet

+-   skyl3: Sky Level 3 Altitude in feet

+-   skyl4: Sky Level 4 Altitude in feet

+-   presentwx: Present Weather Codes (space seperated)

+-   metar: unprocessed reported observation in METAR format

 ``` r
 riem_measures(station = "VOHY", date_start = "2000-01-01", date_end = "2016-04-22") %>% head() %>% knitr::kable()